How to authenticate your personal domain name

 4. Go back to the list of CNAME records you generated on your SendGrid account to copy the CNAMEs

-5. In the "Subdomain" field, enter what is written in "HOST".
-BUT not the whole sentence, just the numbers, and letters that are put next to your domain name.
+5. In the "Subdomain" field, enter what is written in "HOST", BUT do enter the entire line.
+Only enter the numbers and letters that are next to your domain name.

 Example: